 Taxi TaxiTraveling by taxi can be expensive, although some companies offer student discounts.
 Ask the taxi driver before you start your journey.

 Tipping DricksTipping is not required in Sweden.
-However, if you are happy with your service at a restaurant, it is normal to leave a 10% tip.
+However, if you are happy with your service at a restaurant with table service, it is normal to leave a 10% tip.

 Water VattenTap water in Sweden is safe to drink and of very good quality.

 Sweden has four distinct seasons and temperatures vary greatly between the north and the south.
-In Östergötland, the average temperature in July is approximately +17˚C (63˚F) and in February the average temperatures is -4˚C (24˚F).
+In Östergötland, the average temperature in July is approximately +20˚C (68˚F) and in February the average temperature is -4˚C (24˚F).
 The winter temperature can, however, fall to as low as -20˚C (-4˚F).